People ask us almost daily, “is weight training good for kids.”

 - You don’t stimulate the neuromuscular system to recruit muscle and protect the joints and ligaments as well.

-- You won’t improve the tendon tissue as well to reduce the risk of tendonitis and overuse injuries.
+- Athletes won’t improve the tendon tissue as well to reduce the risk of tendonitis and overuse injuries.

-- You won’t stimulate bone density during this crucial youth growth period and have the same life long positive effects.
+- They won’t stimulate bone density during this crucial youth growth period and have the same life long positive effects.

 - You won’t build the same level of explosive strength

-- You won’t learn how to do the movements and be prepared if you start training with your team
+- Young athletes won’t learn how to do the movements and be prepared if you start training with your team

 - You will miss out on the proven reduction in overall injury risk for athletes